Special Immigrant Religious Workers

 Have been working in one of the positions described above after the age of 14, either abroad or in the United States, continuously for at least 2 years immediately before the filing of a petition with USCIS.
 The prior religious work need not correspond precisely to the type of work to be performed.
 A break in the continuity of the work during the preceding two years will not affect eligibility so long as:

 - The alien was still employed as a religious worker;

 - The break did not exceed 2 years; and

 - The nature of the break was for further religious training or for sabbatical.
-However, the foreign national must have been a member of the petitioner’s denomination throughout the 2 years of qualifying employment.
+However, the alien must have been a member of the petitioner’s denomination throughout the 2 years of qualifying employment.

 Note: Full time work is an average of 35 hours per week.
 Compensated may mean salaried or unsalaried.